-In part one of this two-part series, discover how to deliver real net zero progress by developing the right leadership capability and understanding the specific drivers of change for your organization and sector.
+In part one of this two-part series, discover how to deliver real net zero progress by developing the right leadership capability and understanding the specific drivers of change for your organisation and sector.

-In many organizations, the responsibility for climate action and net zero used to sit with a specialist sustainability function to the side of the core business.
-In some organizations it still does.
+In many organisations, the responsibility for climate action and net zero used to sit with a specialist sustainability function to the side of the core business.
+In some organisations it still does.

 Given the nature, magnitude and immediacy of the challenge, this is no longer sufficient (if it ever was).
 The transition to net zero needs to be at the very heart of your business strategy, not only in terms of how your business runs, but also how and where it competes and wins.

 Board members don’t have to be climate experts, but they do need enough of an understanding to provide effective, well-informed leadership.
 An appropriate level of knowledge about climate change and the net zero transition should be a fundamental part of board and senior executive competency frameworks, and appropriately built into recruitment and development processes.

 Boards and executive leadership teams also need ready access to specialist expertise to help inform strategic direction and monitor performance, so ensure you are appointing the right people and suppliers, with a proven track record, to provide that support.
 Key areas of expertise will include emissions measurement and target setting; opportunities for low carbon technologies and innovations in your sector; and climate change and net zero risk assessment.

 2. Understand the drivers of change for net zero transition

 As with all strategy development, it is vital to understand the key drivers of change for your sector and business.
 When defining your strategy for climate change and the net zero transition, the following key factors should be considered under a range of temperature scenarios over the short, medium and longer (i.e. 10+ year) timeframe.